 In the field of forestry, the type of procedure with the highest risk of fraud is the submission of forest inventory data to the Environment Agency for confirmation.
 It is a “public secret” for many market participants that it is possible to order forest inventory data from specific forest management companies that is favorable to the customer or that favors the customer’s interests.

 Among the activities in the field of waste, the organized procurement procedure for waste transport is evaluated to have the highest prevalence of corruption.
 In order to regulate the organization more centrally, consideration could be given to making the approval given by the Environment Agency binding on the local government.

-The regulations concerning the conduct of public procurement in the administrative area of the Ministry of the Environment largely fulfill the objectives of mitigating corruption risks both through the principle of multi-eye (e.g., formation of procurement committees) and by separating the activities of the contracting authority and the procuring entity.
-It is important to follow the multi-eye rule and avoid conflicts of interest in all administrative activities.
+The regulations concerning the conduct of public procurement in the administrative area of the Ministry of the Environment largely fulfill the objectives of mitigating corruption risks both through the many eyes principle (e.g., formation of procurement committees) and by separating the activities of the contracting authority and the procuring entity.
+It is important to follow the many eyes rule and avoid conflicts of interest in all administrative activities.

 The study was completed in cooperation with the law firm NOVE.
 The study was commissioned by the Ministry of Environment.